-In this post, we will turn our attention from French translation for food packaging for Canada to French translation for advertising in Canada.
-According to Statista, the Canadian advertising market ranked tenth on the global scale in 2016.
+In this post, we will turn our attention from French translation for food packaging to French translation for advertising in Canada.
+According to Statista, the Canadian advertising market is among the largest in the world.
 Clearly plenty of companies see the worth of marketing their products in Canada, and you may be considering joining them.
 In making this consideration, you will need to be mindful that both English and French are official languages in Canada.
-And if you plan to advertise or do business in the province of Québec you will need to abide by its Charter of the French Language, which legally establishes French as the official language of Québec.
+And if you plan to advertise or do business in the province of Québec you will need to abide by its Charter of the French Language, which establishes French as the official language of the province.

 - A firm’s commercial advertising displayed on any medium with an area of 16 m2 or more and visible from any public highway (unless it is displayed on the premises of an establishment of the firm)